The-Jonsey/streamdeckd/README.md

 ### Writing custom handlers

-to write a custom handler, you create a js file where the module.exports includes (where applicable):
+To write a custom handler, you create a js file where the module.exports includes (where applicable):

-a class under module.exports.icon to handle the icon shown on the streamdeck, the fields passed to the constructor are:
+A class under module.exports.icon to handle the icon shown on the streamdeck, the fields passed to the constructor are:

 - The current page number
 - The index of the button on the page
 - Methods to generate an image buffer and set the icon on the screen

-and a function under module.exports.key to handle the event of a key being pressed, the fields passed to the function are:
+A function under module.exports.key to handle the event of a key being pressed, the fields passed to the function are:

 - The current page number
 - The index of the button on the page